New MacBook Pro 2017 Could Debut Gold Color, Use An iPad Pro For Cintiq-Like Productivity

 Apart from the possible introduction of Cintiq-like capabilities in the 2017 MacBook Pro, Apple is also rumored to expand the color options for the professional-grade laptop series.
 According to a MacWorld report, the MacBook Pro 2017 might see Apple introducing a gold color option as a special creative edition for its MBP range.
 The MacBook Pro series has been characterized by its unassuming silver frame for years until the tech giant introduced a darker gray option in the 2016 MBP.
 With this in mind, there is a pretty fair chance that for the 2017 edition of the laptop, Apple might expand its color palette even further, introducing a new gold color option to spice up the variety in its professional-grade laptop series.

 Rumors about the MacBook Pro 2017 have been consistently trickling down from the rumor mill over the past few months.
-So far, persistent speculations are pointing to the premise of the MBP 2017 being equipped with Intel’s 7th-generation Kaby Lake processors, a 32GB RAM option and longer battery life.
+So far, persistent speculations are pointing to the premise of the MBP 2017 being equipped with Intel’s 7th-generation Kaby Lake processors, a 32GB RAM option, and longer battery life.
 Unfortunately, the MBP range’s lack of ports and over-reliance on dongles is expected to continue well into this year’s updated laptops as well.

 The release date for the MacBook Pro 2017 has not been announced or teased by Apple as of date.
 However, rumors are high that the device might see an October debut, exactly a year since the MacBook Pro 2016 was released.
 Pricing for the professional-grade laptop series is also expected to be maintained for the upcoming 2017 machines.